npm/policies/conduct.md

-Harassment includes, but is not limited to: harmful or prejudicial verbal or written comments related to gender identity, sexual orientation, race, religion, disability; inappropriate use of nudity, sexual images, and/or sexually explicit lanugage in public spaces;
+Harassment includes, but is not limited to: harmful or prejudicial verbal or written comments related to gender identity, sexual orientation, disability, ethnicity, religion, age, physical appearance, body size, race, or similar personal characteristics;
-threats of physical or non-physical harm; deliberate intimidation, stalking or following; harassing photography or recording; sustained disruption of talks or other events; inappropriate physical contact;
+inappropriate use of nudity, sexual images, and/or sexually explicit language in public spaces; threats of physical or non-physical harm;
+deliberate intimidation, stalking or following; harassing photography or recording; sustained disruption of talks or other events;
-and unwelcome sexual attention.
+inappropriate physical contact; and unwelcome sexual attention.

 ## Acceptable Package Content